SaiSindhuja197/Azure-Arc-enabled-SQL-Server/01-Arc-enabled-SQL-Server.md

    ![](media/cnctsqlinstancessd.png)

-1. In Connect SQL Server enabled by Azure Arc under the Prerequisites tab.
-You can explore the page and then click on the **Next: Server details** from the bottom.
+1. In Connect SQL Server enabled by Azure Arc under the Prerequisites tab, you can explore the page and then click on the **Next: Server details** from the bottom.

    > **Note**: We have already completed the prerequisite part for you.